By James Collier BSc (Hons) – Contributor to Muscletalk as an Expert in Nutrition

 Fat-burners and Thermogenics

 The fat burner market is big business and there are 100s of compounds and formulas on the market which contain different combinations of a huge range of ingredients which are claimed to help burn fat.
-In reality there are only a few compounds which are actually effective and, although it is beyond the remit of this article to detail all, there are a few ingredients which are useful for burning fat through thermogenesis, acting as a stimulant to help you train harder, mobilising fat through metabolic processes or by curbing your appetite.
+In reality there are only a few compounds which are actually effective and, although it is beyond the remit of this article to detail all, there are a few ingredients in supplements which are useful for burning fat through thermogenesis, acting as a stimulant to help you train harder, mobilising fat through metabolic processes or by curbing your appetite.

 Most people agree that a thermogenic aid based on the herb ephedra (from the ma huang plant) is the most effective.
 Ephedra is even more effective when combined into ECA stack with caffeine and aspirin.
 These three ingredients are synergistic, though may be labelled as ma huang, guarana and white willow bark respectively.
 (We also have a more detailed article about caffeine and ECA.